Samdami/HNG/README.md

 #Objective
-Create and host an endpoint using any programming language of your choice.
+Create and host an endpoint using any programming language of your choice.<br>
-The endpoint should take two GET request query parameters and return specific information in JSON format.
+The endpoint should take two GET request query parameters and return specific information in JSON format.<br>

 Requirements
 The information required includes:
 Slack name